-- System unit documentation for information specific to your hardware configuration - AIX operating system documentation for information specific to your software configuration
+- · System unit documentation for information specific to your hardware configuration - AIX operating system documentation for information specific to your software configuration

-The AIX documentation library is available at the following Web address: http://www-1.ibm.com/servers/aix/library/.
-Select Technical Publications.
-Aix documentation is also contained on the AIX Documentation CD which was shipped with your AIX operating system .
+The AIX documentation library is available at the following Web address: http://publib16.boulder.ibm.com/pseries/en\US/infocenter/base.
+Select AIX documentation.
+AIX documentation is also contained on the AIX Documentation CD which was shipped with your AIX operating system.
 The documentation is made accessible by loading the documentation CD onto the hard disk or by mounting the CD into a CD-ROM compatible drive.